rserran/ISLP-1/README.md

 [An Introduction to Statistical Learning with Applications in R](http://www-bcf.usc.edu/~gareth/ISL/) ("ISLR" for short) is a great practical introduction to machine learning.
 This repository is my personal attempt to "translate" as much code as I can into Python as I go along.
 I have fancifully replaced the R in ISLR with P to reflect the change in language.

-The repository is built into different sections within the R Lab and exercises.
-I am not providing solutions to any conceptual exercise question, but will provide the Python code for answers.
+The repository is built into different sections within the R Lab and Applied Exercises.
+I am not providing solutions to any Conceptual Exercises, but will provide the Python code for any answers in that section, if required.
 I will include any relevant concept or rationale as comments within the code.

 ## How is this repository arranged?